Merkoba/Meltdown/README.md

 ---

+There's also `--clean-lines-ai`, to collapse multiple empty lines into a single line.

+---

 ## Keywords <a name="keywords"></a>

 There are some keywords that you can use in commands, the input, or system prompt.